 20. Heartburn and Acid Reflux Relief

 Lemons are alkaline-forming, although they taste sour.
 In this way, lemons also help neutralize acidity in the stomach.
 They also contain potassium, which is a neutralizer.
 It is said that drinking one tablespoon of freshly squeezed lemon juice mixed with water about 10 minutes before a meal can help prevent acid reflux.

-21. Salt as a Natural Anti-Depressant
+21. Natural Anti-Depressant

 Researchers at the University of Iowa found that salt is a natural mood-elevating substance, which is why many people are tempted to eat too much of it.
 While too little salt can lead to mild depression, the study found, too much salt leads to high blood pressure, heart disease, and other problems.